Georgia readies to resume executions after a 4-year pause brought by COVID and a legal agreement

 GEORGIA'S HISTORY OF EXECUTIONS

 After the U.S. Supreme Court reinstated the death penalty in 1976, Georgia resumed executions in 1983.
-The four-year break in executions caused by the coronavirus pandemic and a related agreement between the state and lawyers for people on death row was the longest pause since then.
+The four-year break in executions caused by the coronavirus pandemic and related agreement was the longest pause since then.
 From 2010 to 2020, the state executed 30 people, including nine in 2016 and five in 2015.

-Unlike some other states, Georgia has not appeared to have problems obtaining the drug it uses for lethal injections.
+Unlike some other states, Georgia hasn't had problems obtaining the drug it uses for lethal injections.
 Prison officials have said they get the sedative pentobarbital from a compounding pharmacy whose identity is shielded by state law.

 HOW THE PAUSE CAME ABOUT